How to answer UX design interview questions

-- Are there any expectations on the delivery of design artefacts post-launch?
+- Are there any expectations for the delivery of design artifacts post-launch?

 BONUS – UX research interview questions

-Below are some key questions to ask during user interview to gather overall feedback and determine the impression of the user about a product, service or experience –
+Below are some key questions to ask during user interviews to gather overall feedback and determine the impression of the user about a product, service, or experience:

 - How do you feel about this feature?